But pop-star affectations are just a gloss on a seriously accomplished artist… To everything Aláan sings, he brings an uncanny richness and power...

 The Elgin Review

-Thomas is a frequent soloist with ensembles and orchestras across the United States, including Ars Antigua, Bella Voce Camerata, Bach Cantata Vespers, Credo, Elgin Symphony and Master Chorale, Mountainside Baroque, Musikanten Montana, Schola Antiqua, and Northwest Indiana Symphony Orchestra.
-He’s appeared on many regional concert series, as well as at the Boston Early Music Festival Fringe Series, the Bach and Beyond Baroque Early Music Festival, the Bloomington Early Music Festival, and the Baroque on Beaver Music Festival.
-In 2016, he (re)created the role of Patie in Allan Ramsay's opera, The Gentle Shepherd, last seen in North America in 1798.
-He is a national finalist in the Classical Singer Magazine Vocal Competition for emerging professionals, and a national semi-finalist in The American Prize for his interpretation of art song.
-His recordings include Vivaldi’s solo cantata, Stabat mater dolorosa, for Biretta Books, Haydn’s Requiem and Vivaldi’s Gloria with the Elgin Master Chorale and Symphony Orchestra, and Bernstein’s Chichester Psalms with the Northwest Indiana Symphony Orchestra, and two albums of Appalachian and Gaelic songs with the Bach and Beethoven Experience.
+Thomas is a national finalist in the Classical Singer Magazine Vocal Competition for emerging professionals, and a national semi-finalist in The American Prize for his interpretation of art song.
+His recordings include Vivaldi’s solo cantata, Stabat mater dolorosa, for Biretta Books, Haydn’s Requiem and Vivaldi’s Gloria with the Elgin Master Chorale and Symphony Orchestra, Bernstein’s Chichester Psalms with the Northwest Indiana Symphony Orchestra, and two albums of Appalachian and Gaelic songs with the Bach and Beethoven Experience.

-Outside of singing, Thomas divides his time in Chicago as Executive Director of the Bach and Beethoven Ensemble; as Director of Women’s Schola and Assistant Conductor of Choirs at Holy Name Cathedral; and developing energy and sustainability curriculum at the University of Illinois at Chicago.
-He teaches private voice, and has presented talks on singing and pedagogy, vocal rhetoric, interdisciplinary collaboration, and entrepreneurship in the arts at the University of Illinois at Chicago, the Illinois Institute of Technology, the Helena (MT) Music Teachers Association, and the Self Employment in the Arts (SEA) Art Business Entrepreneurship Workshop.
+Outside of singing, Thomas divides his time in Chicago as Executive Director of the Bach and Beethoven Experience; as Director of Women’s Schola and Assistant Conductor of Choirs at Holy Name Cathedral; and as a sustainability educator and professional at the University of Illinois at Chicago.
+He teaches private voice, and has presented talks on singing and pedagogy, vocal rhetoric, interdisciplinary collaboration, and entrepreneurship in the arts at the University of Illinois at Chicago, the Illinois Institute of Technology, the Helena Music Teachers Association, DePaul University, and through the Self Employment in the Arts (SEA) Art Business Entrepreneurship Workshop.